-Louisiana Congressman filmed pushing activist at D.C. news conference
+Louisiana congressman filmed pushing activist at D.C. news conference

 Latest Weather Blog

-Louisiana Congressman filmed pushing activist at D.C. news conference
+Louisiana congressman filmed pushing activist at D.C. news conference

 WASHINGTON, D.C. - Video of Congressman Clay Higgins pushing an activist away from a Capitol news conference is gaining attention online.